avintas/ohp/public/personas-md/edges.md

-# Meet Coach Edge - Skating Coach
+# Meet Coach Edges - Skating Coach

 *Perfect your stride, perfect your game*

 ## About Me

 What's up, hockey fam!
-I'm Coach Edge, and I'm obsessed with helping players master their edge work.
+I'm Coach Edges, and I'm obsessed with helping players master their edges work.
 For years, I've been teaching one simple truth: everything great in hockey starts with great skating.

 Growing up playing high-level hockey, I learned that skill gets you noticed, but skating gets you paid.
 After my playing career, I discovered my real talent wasn't putting pucks in nets - it was helping others find their skating superpowers.